-As with dental veneers, good oral hygiene is essential for the success of the implant.
+As with dental veneers, good oral hygiene is essential for the success.

 Also, regular visits to the dentist are important to keep your implant (and natural teeth!) healthy.
 Your dentist may recommend using an interdental brush and mouthwash to prevent the risk of gingivitis.